Making Sense of Love and Romantic Relationships

 Posted Feb 01, 2017

 Over the years, I have tried to write articles that help people at different stages of dating and relating.
-I have talked about topics such as how to flirt and be attractive.
 We have explored the research on how and where to meet potential partners, as well as how to start a new relationship with them.
-I have also discussed ways of preventing infidelity and maintaining commitment in long-term relationships too.
+I have also discussed ways of preventing infidelity and maintaining commitment in long-term relationships.

 All of these issues can be understood a lot more clearly, however, by first learning the basic dimensions and dynamics involved in love and romantic relationships.
 Therefore, in this article, we will look at the research concerned with those big picture explanations—and how they relate to the investments and trade-offs we all make to find and keep love.

 Within the research literature, intimate relationships have generally been studied from an emotional perspective and a more logical social exchange view as well...

 Looking at romantic relationships from an emotional perspective, Hatfield and Rapson (1993) propose that there are two types of love—Passionate and Companionate.
 Passionate Love is characterized by intense emotions, obsessive thoughts, and a desire for union with a romantic partner.
 This is the feeling people are describing when they talk about being lovesick, obsessed, or infatuated with a partner.
 In contrast, Companionate Love is characterized by an emotional attachment and affectionate feelings toward a partner with whom the individual's life is deeply intertwined.
 This is the feeling people are describing when they talk about being comfortable, trusting, and intimate with a partner.